Joji – Piss In The Wind (Album Review)

 1. Past Won’t Leave My Bed

-The song centers on being trapped by memories, trying to move forward while the past refuses to loosen its grip.
+The song centers on being trapped by memories, trying to move forward while the past refuses to let go.
 You can hear the weariness in Joji’s voice — not dramatic despair, but the kind of tired sadness that comes from wanting to heal and not knowing how.

 SONG BY SONG RATING